codeigniter4/CodeIgniter4/user_guide_src/source/incoming/restful.rst

 .. important:: The routes are matched in the order they are specified, so if you have a resource photos above a get 'photos/poll' the show action's route for the resource line will be matched before the get line.
 To fix this, move the get line above the resource line so that it is matched first.

 The second parameter accepts an array of options that can be used to modify the routes that are generated.
-While these routes are geared toward API-usage, where more methods are allowed, you can pass in the 'websafe' option to have it generate update and delete methods that work with HTML forms::
+While these routes are geared toward API-usage, where more methods are allowed, you can pass in the ``websafe`` option to have it generate update and delete methods that work with HTML forms::

     $routes->resource('photos', ['websafe' => 1]);